james2m/jiffy_bag/README.md

   JiffyBag.decode_as_struct(payload)
     Decodes the Base64 payload, unzips it and de-serializes the YAML and if it contains a Hash it instantiates an anonymous Struct from it.
 This is

-  for the most part the you really only need encode_payload
+  for the most part the you really only need JiffyBag.encode

       payload = JiffyBag.encode(my: 'cheeky', payload: 'in a nice little package')